Whiplash (2014 film): Plot

-On the way to the next competition, Andrew's bus gets a flat tire.
+Andrew's bus gets a flat tire on his way to the next competition.
 He rents a car, but arrives late and forgets his drumsticks at the rental office.
 Andrew races back and retrieves them, but his car is hit by a truck on the way back.
-Heavily injured, Andrew crawls from the wreckage and runs to the theater, arriving bloodied and weak just as the ensemble enters the stage.
-He struggles to keep tempo and Fletcher halts the performance to dismiss him from the band.
-Enraged, Andrew attacks Fletcher onstage and is subsequently expelled from Shaffer.

-At the request of his father, Andrew meets a lawyer representing Sean's parents.
-They explain that Sean had actually hanged himself after suffering from depression and anxiety inflicted by Fletcher's abuse, for which his parents want Fletcher held accountable.
-Andrew reluctantly agrees to anonymously testify against him, leading Shaffer to terminate Fletcher.
+An injured Andrew runs to the theater, arriving bloodied and weak as the ensemble enters the stage.
+He struggles to keep tempo and Fletcher halts the performance to dismiss him.
+Enraged, Andrew attacks Fletcher onstage and is expelled from Shaffer.
+At the request of his father Jim, Andrew meets a lawyer representing Casey's parents, who explain that Casey did not die in a car crash, but actually hanged himself after suffering from depression and anxiety due to Fletcher's abuse; his parents want Fletcher held accountable.
+Andrew agrees to anonymously testify against Fletcher.

-Andrew abandons drumming.
-Months later, he encounters Fletcher playing piano at a jazz club.
-The two have drinks together, during which Fletcher admits his teaching methods were harsh but insists they were necessary to motivate his students.
-He cites a story where Jo Jones allegedly threw a cymbal at Charlie Parker, claiming that the next jazz musician to live up to Parker's legacy would never let themselves be discouraged.
-Fletcher invites Andrew to perform with his professional band at a New York JVC Jazz Festival, playing the same pieces from the Shaffer Studio Band; Andrew accepts.
-Andrew calls Nicole to invite her to the performance, but learns she has a new boyfriend.
+Months later, Andrew, having abandoned drumming altogether, encounters Fletcher playing piano at a jazz club.
+They have a conversation over drinks, during which Fletcher reveals that he was let go from Shaffer following complaints about his conduct and admits he was harsh, but insists his methods were necessary to motivate students.
+He cites a story where Jo Jones allegedly threw a cymbal at Charlie Parker, arguing that the next transformative jazz musician would never let themself be discouraged.
+Fletcher invites Andrew to perform with his professional band at a New York JVC Jazz Festival, playing the same pieces from Shaffer; Andrew accepts.
+He calls Nicole to invite her to the event, but learns she has a new boyfriend.

-At the festival, Fletcher tells Andrew he knows Andrew testified against him.
-Fletcher vengefully leads the band into a new song that Andrew does not know and does not have sheet music for.
+At the festival, Fletcher reveals to Andrew that he knows Andrew testified against him; as revenge, he leads the band into Tim Simonec's "Upswingin, a song that Andrew does not know nor have the sheet music to.
 After a disastrous performance, a humiliated Andrew walks offstage.
-After his father embraces him, Andrew decides to return to the stage, reclaiming the drum kit and cutting off Fletcher's introduction to the next song by cueing the band into "Caravan".
-Initially angered, Fletcher resumes conducting.
-As the piece finishes, Andrew continues into an unexpected improvised solo.
-Impressed, Fletcher nods in approval before cueing the final chord.
+After Jim embraces him, Andrew returns to the stage, reclaims the drum kit, and cuts off Fletcher by cueing the band into "Caravan".
+Fletcher, though angered, resumes conducting.
+Towards the end of "Caravan", Andrew improvises a lengthy solo.
+Fletcher nods in approval before cueing the final chord.

 Cast

-The film stars Miles Teller, J. K. Simmons, and Paul Reiser.
+The film stars Miles Teller (left), J. K. Simmons (middle), and Paul Reiser (right).